Airport Skycap Jobs

 The number of airport skycap jobs has taken a reduction in recent years due to changes in the economy and recent Supreme Court decisions.
 Some airports have even stopped them altogether.
 The future of skycaps remains to be seen.
-The Bureau of Labor Statistics is expecting a large growth in airport traffic - both commercial passengers and cargo, and this may bring about an increase in the number of skycaps around the country.
-However, the use of computerized check-ins is also reducing the need for skycaps.
+The more air traffic increases, the more skycaps can enjoy job security.
+However, the use of computerized check-ins has reduced the need for skycaps.

 Skycaps tend to be hired by airlines, although many of the larger, well-established airlines contract ground service companies for the position.
 The skycap stands by the curb in front of airline entrances and helps passengers with loading, unloading, and carting their baggage.
 They also work some inside when they bring in the luggage.
 They answer questions about flight schedules and general terminal locations.
 They may also check in luggage at the curb, help in flagging down taxis, and perform other customer services.

 Did You Know?
 There are more than 16,000 airports in the United States, but most of them do not handle commercial flights.

 Skycaps can also be counted on to do a variety of other things in their assistance to the needs of people at the airport.
 This may include valet parking, assisting people in finding their luggage, jump starting cars, unlocking vehicles for people who locked their keys in the car, and possibly shoveling snow and helping people push their car out when needed.
 They may also help clean the terminal floors and windows.